mwarning/KadNode/misc/manpage.md

 kadnode --bob-load-key mysecretkey.pem
 ```

 Any reachable node can now resolve c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4.p2p to the IP address of the announcing host.
-There is no need to share any more information beforehand.
+There is no need to share any additional information beforehand.

 ## No Authentication

-KadNode also allows one to just lookup a hexdecimal string and to get IP addresses as return.
+KadNode also allows to just lookup a hexdecimal string and to get IP addresses as return.
 This is the plain use of the DHT.
 The hexadecimal string will be cut down or filled up with zeros internally to fit the size the DHT uses (currently 20 bytes).

 ## OPTIONS